-- 1. By Teacher - a.
-If a student's presence poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process taking place either within a classroom or elsewhere on the school premises, a teacher may remove a pupil from curricular activities under his/her supervision, but not from the premises.

-- b.
-During school hours the pupil must be sent to the office. - c.
-If a teacher makes an emergency removal, the reasons(s) for the removal must be submitted to the principal or assistant principal in writing as soon after the removal as practicable. - d.
-If the emergency removal exceeds one (1) school day then a due process hearing must be held on the next school days after removal is ordered. i.
+- By Teacher - If a student's presence poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process taking place either within a classroom or elsewhere on the school premises, a teacher may remove a pupil from curricular activities under his/her supervision, but not from the premises. - 2) During school hours the pupil must be sent to the office. - 3) If a teacher makes an emergency removal, the reasons(s) for the removal must be submitted to the principal or assistant principal in writing as soon after the removal as practicable. - 4) If the emergency removal exceeds one (1) school day then a due process hearing must be held on the next school days after removal is ordered. i.
 Written notice of the hearing and of the reason(s) for the removal shall be given to the pupil as soon as practicable prior to the hearing. ii.
 The individual who ordered, caused, or requested the removal to be made shall be present at the hearing. iii.
 The hearing and notice requirements shall be conducted in accordance with suspension procedures if it is probable that the student may be subject to suspension.
-If it is probable that the student may be subject to expulsion, the hearing and notice requirements will be in accordance with expulsion procedures. - e.
-If the Superintendent or principal reinstates a student prior to the hearing, the teacher, upon request, will receive written reasons for the action.
-The teacher cannot refuse to reinstate a student even though reasons are not given. - f.
-In an emergency removal, a pupil can be kept from class until the matter of his/her misconduct is disposed of either by reinstatement, suspension, or expulsion.
+If it is probable that the student may be subject to expulsion, the hearing and notice requirements will be in accordance with expulsion procedures. - 5) If the Superintendent or principal reinstates a student prior to the hearing, the teacher, upon request, will receive written reasons for the action.
+The teacher cannot refuse to reinstate a student even though reasons are not given. - 6) In an emergency removal, a pupil can be kept from class until the matter of his/her misconduct is disposed of either by reinstatement, suspension, or expulsion. - By Administrator - If a pupil's presence poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process taking place either within a classroom or elsewhere on the school premises, the Superintendent or a principal may remove a pupil from the school premises. - 2) If it is intended that the pupil be removed for more than one (1) school day, a due process hearing must be held on the next school days after the removal is ordered. - 3) Written notice of the hearing and of the reason(s) for the removal shall be given to the pupil as soon as practicable prior to the hearing. - 4) The individual who ordered, caused, or requested the removal to be made shall be present at the hearing. - 5) The hearing and notice requirements shall be conducted in accordance with suspension procedures if it is probable that the student may be subject to suspension.
+If it is probable that the student may be subject to expulsion, the hearing and notice requirements will be in accordance with expulsion procedures.